Rostlab/ConSurf/README.md

 2. Given Multiple Sequence Alignment (MSA) and Protein PDB File.
 3. Given Multiple Sequence Alignment (MSA), Phylogenetic Tree, and PDB File.

-The script is using the user provided MSA (and Phylogenetic tree if available) to calculate the conservation score for each position in the MSA based on the Rate4Site algorithm
+The script is using the user provided MSA (and Phylogenetic tree if available) to calculate the conservation score for each position in the MSA based on the Rate4Site algorithm [2].
-(Mayrose, I., Graur, D., Ben-Tal, N., and Pupko, T. 2004.
-Comparison of site-specific rate-inference methods: Bayesian methods are superior.
-Mol Biol Evol 21: 1781-1791).

-When running in the first mode the scripts the MSA is automatically build the MSA for the given protein based on ConSurf protocol.
+When running in the first mode, the script builds the MSA for the given protein based on the ConSurf protocol.

 Usage: